fltk/fltk/README.Wayland.txt

-While platform-independent source code prepared for FLTK 1.3 is expected to be compatible with no change with FLTK 1.4 and the Wayland platform, platform-specific code may require some attention.
+While platform-independent source code prepared for FLTK 1.3 is expected to be compatible with no change with FLTK 1.4 and the Wayland platform, X11-specific source code may require some attention.

 3.1 Handling X11 specific Source Code
 -------------------------------------